 Further, hardship policies must include standardised statements specified in the Guideline that inform customers of how the retailer will comply with the minimum requirements and provide guidance to customers on their rights, and retailer obligations.

 The AER must also be satisfied that the retailer's customer hardship policy will, or is likely to, contribute to achieving the purpose of a customer hardship policy.

 The Retail Law requires the AER, when considering whether to approve a retailer’s customer hardship policy (or variation), to have regard to the following principles, that:

 - the supply of energy is an essential service for residential customers

 - retailers should assist hardship customers by means of programs and strategies to avoid disconnection solely due to an inability to pay energy bills

 - disconnection of premises of a hardship customer due to inability to pay energy bills should be a last resort option, and

 - residential customers should have equitable access to hardship policies, and that those policies should be transparent and applied consistently.

 Under the Retail Law, energy retailers must publish their customer hardship policies on their websites.
-Many retailers also choose to publish a shorter, more accessible ‘consumer friendly’ document that summarises the key features of their hardship policies.
+Clause 31(c) of the Guideline encourages retailers to also publish a shorter, more accessible ‘consumer friendly’ document that summarises the key features of their hardship policies.

 Ongoing monitoring of retailers' customer hardship policies